How to make a garden border

 With thick layers of tarmac and concrete a 12 inch grinder can cut out the shape of the new border before you break out.
 Always ensure you never work alone with heavy power tools and you always read the safety instructions before commencing work.
 Never use electric power tools in wet weather.

-Making a garden border from lawn
+How to make a garden border from lawn

 Creating a garden border from lawn is a much more straight forward process as long as the underlying ground is not too shallow in top soil.
 Typically the shape of the new bed is marked out and the top few inches cut with a half moon edging spade.
 The turf can then be neatly scraped off the border area and disposed of.